 In 2025, we saw the biggest change in years, when Amazon launched the Fire TV 4K Select (See our review) – which ditches Android and uses Amazon’s new Vega OS.

-So, what are the differences between these four?
+So, what are the differences among the four currently available sticks?
 This is what we’re here to take a closer look at.

 Amazon Fire TV Sticks: The Big Four